AFRICA

 Pre-notification phase:

-There are no formal rules on pre-notification consultations, and normally the Serbian Competition Authority does not prefer consultations prior to formal notification
+There are no formal rules (except from the Authority’s instructions) on pre-notification consultations, and normally the Serbian Competition Authority does not prefer consultations prior to formal notification.

 No set duration or deadline.